GokulNC/WMT-CommonCrawl-Indic-Processor/README.md

-## WMT CommonCrawl raw data Deduplicator for Indian Languages
+## WMT CommonCrawl Raw Data Deduplicator for Indian Languages

 - The [language-wise raw data](http://data.statmt.org/ngrams/raw/) was obtained by Statistical Machine Translation ([statmt.org](https://statmt.org)).
 - For a few languages, the [deduped data is available](http://statmt.org/ngrams/deduped/) but not for Indian Languages.